ChristineTham/christinetham.github.io/src/content/blog/2023/2023-05-21-new-website.md

 photo galleries with a lightbox, and also integrated [Mermaid](https://mermaid.js.org/), [PlantUML](https://plantuml.com/) and [MarkMap](https://markmap.js.org/) for diagrams.
-Finally I integrated [KaTeX](https://katex.org/) for displaying math equations and [Leaflet](https://leafletjs.com) to display maps using OpenStreetMap.
+Finally I integrated client side search using [Lunr](https://lunrjs.com/), [KaTeX](https://katex.org/) for displaying math equations and [Leaflet](https://leafletjs.com) to display maps using OpenStreetMap.
 I finally had
-all the functionality I've always wanted for a a web site.
+all the functionality I've always wanted for a web site.

 I was surprised that a few other people started using my template as well.
 Two people even sponsored me on Github, even though the template is open